mickael-kerjean/filestash-website/_posts/2021-12-09-nginx-webdav.md

 tags: webdav guide
 ---

-In this tutorial, I will guide you though the step by step instructions to get a webdav server ready in less than 2 minutes.
+In this tutorial, I will guide you through the step by step instructions to get a webdav server ready in less than 2 minutes.
 It is structured around 2 parts:
 1. [installing the necessary packages](#install-nginx)
 2. [configuring the webdav server](#configure-the-webdav-server)